PFTL/website/content/blog/22_Step_by_step_qt.rst

 Signals and Slots in Qt
 -----------------------
 When you develop complex applications, such as one with a user interface, you may want to trigger different actions under specific conditions.
 For example, you may want to send an e-mail to the user saying that the webcam finished acquiring a movie.
 However, you may want later to also add the possibility of saving the video to the hard drive or publishing it to Youtube.
-Later, you decide that you would also like to save the video when a user presses a button or publishing to Youtube when the computer receives an e-mail.
+At another time, you decide that you would also like to save the video when a user presses a button or publishing to Youtube when the computer receives an e-mail.

 A very convenient way of developing a program in which you can trigger actions at specific events would be if you could subscribe functions to signals that are generated at certain moments.
 Once the video is acquired, the program can emit a message, which will be caught by all its subscribers.
 In this way you can write your code for acquiring a video once, but what happens when the video finishes can be easily changed.

 From the other side, you can write the function to save the video once, and trigger it either when the video finishes or when a user presses a button, etc. The main thing to realize when developing user interfaces is that you don't know when things are going to happen.
 It may be that the user first acquires an image and then makes a video.
 It may be that the user doesn't acquire a video and tries to save the data, etc. Therefore, it is very handy to be able to trigger actions on specific events.

 In Qt, the whole idea of triggering actions with certain events is defined with *Signals*, which get triggered at specific moments and *Slots*, which are the actions that will be executed.
 With the button that we have defined, an action, or *signal*, could be its pressing.
-The event is whatever function we want it to be, for example, we will print to the terminal a message:
+The *slot* is whatever function we want it to be, for example, we will print a message to the terminal:

 .. code-block:: python
     :hl_lines: 9